A projection method for particle resampling: Numerical experiments with pseudoinverse resampling

 \subsection{Linear Landau damping}

-A linear case of Landau damping, $A=0.0001$, demonstrates the potential of the projection algorithm.
-Figure \ref{fig:A0001} show the electric field amplitude with a variety of resampling rates with $Q2$ spaces in both space and velocity.
+The linear case of Landau damping, $A=0.0001$, is used here to demonstrate the potential of the projection algorithm.
+Figure~\ref{fig:A0001} shows the electric field amplitude with a variety of resampling rates with $Q2$ spaces in both real space and velocity space.
+A damping rate of $\gamma_1 = -0.15348$ is observed, which agrees with theory reported in \cite{KrausThesis}.

-No resampling is clearly very noisy and all of the resampling tests are free of noise, demonstrating the potential of this projection method for quiet, long time simulations.
-Resampling does seem to kick the plasma into growth phase faster, given that tests with a high resampling rate start to grow earlier.
-The damping rate of $\gamma_1 = -0.15348$ agrees with theory, $\gamma_1 = -0.153$, reported in \cite{KrausThesis}.
+With no resampling, the results are clearly very noisy while all of the tests with resampling, regardless of the rate, are free of noise.
+Resampling does, however, seem to kick the plasma into the growth phase faster, given that tests with a high resampling rate start to grow earlier.